kathrinse/be_great/README.md

 &nbsp;

 Our GReaT framework utilizes the capabilities of pretrained large language Transformer models to synthesize realistic tabular data.
 New samples are generated with just a few lines of code, following an easy-to-use API.
+Please see our [publication](https://arxiv.org/abs/2210.06280) for more details.

 ## GReaT Installation